PrasheethaArcot/remote-work-research-agent/README.md

 This section highlights the traceability and credibility of the generated research.**
 <img width="1497" height="871" alt="Screenshot 2025-08-04 at 1 37 29 PM" src="https://github.com/user-attachments/assets/e6d5dd93-951d-475f-addc-8a9a31f8013a" />

-# 🧠 Research Agent

-Research Agent is a modular, automated research assistant built with LangGraph, LangChain, and LLMs.
-Given a single research query, it executes a complete multi-step pipeline:

-- Plans the Research Scope: Breaks down the main query into relevant subtopics using an LLM-powered planner.
-- Gathers Documents: Searches academic and web sources to retrieve high-quality, relevant documents.
-- Processes and Filters Content: Parses retrieved content, extracts key text from summaries or full PDFs, and filters noise.
-- Synthesizes a Report: Generates a structured, human-readable research report across all subtopics using LLM synthesis.
-- Handles Citations Automatically: Formats both raw citation metadata and readable references for inclusion in the report or UI.
-- Modular & Extensible: Each step (planning, search, processing, synthesis, citation) is a standalone LangGraph node — easily extendable or swappable.
-- A Streamlit-based research tool that uses LangGraph to generate structured reports and visualize entity relationships in an interactive knowledge graph.

----

-## 🚀 Features

-- 🌐 Web & Academic Search: Integrates Google Search and arXiv API to gather relevant research data
-- 📄 Document Parsing: Extracts content from PDFs and text files for deeper analysis
-- 🧠 LLM-Based Synthesis: Uses LLaMA 3 via the Groq API for high-speed, accurate reasoning
-- 📝 Structured Report Generation: Formats research findings into clean, readable markdown
-- 🔗 Citation Generation: Outputs APA-style references for sourced content
-- 🖥️ Interactive Streamlit Interface: Dual-column layout with research summary and knowledge graph
-- 📥 Query Input: Enter any research topic to initiate a new research flow
-- 🤖 LangGraph Execution: Dynamically traverses reasoning steps as a graph pipeline
-- 🔄 Step Tracker: Real-time progress indicator for each step in the graph
-- 🧾 Summary Output: Final report includes refined insights with extracted <think> blocks
-- 🕸️ Knowledge Graph Visualization:
-      Expand/remove nodes on interaction
-      Dynamically styled by label
-      Supports multiple layouts (Dagre, Force, etc.)

 ---